rabrigo/ferry-api-proxy/README.md

 ## Updates

+07-07-22
+Sailing times render in columns if the list gets long.

 06-23-22
 Added a date picker, a dropdown menu for different terminal, and check time function only italicizes passed ferry sailings up to 2AM.